 Scroll down for more information about our park features:

 Hamilton Park includes your choice of three baseball diamonds toward the west end of the park.
 All baseball diamonds are available on a first-come, first-served basis.
 If you are interested in scheduling the baseball diamonds for a specific event, call Fort Wayne Parks & Recreation at 427-6000.

 Hamilton Park's shelter is available on a first come first served basis.
 During the summer months it is used Monday-Friday for the playground program.

 Several picnic tables are scattered throughout Hamilton Park for your enjoyment.

 Hamilton Park has 3 distinct playground areas for your little ones to play, including a special area just for infants and toddlers.

-Be your own tennis star with your choice of two tennis courts at Hamilton Park!
+Be your own tennis star at Hamilton Park!